Lobster Season in Mexico. What is it? When is it? And why should you care?

 What kind of Lobsters are found in Mexico?

-In our region, which includes the waters surrounding Campeche, Yucatan, and Quintana Roo, there are two types of lobster, the Spotted or Guinea Hen Spiny Lobster (Panulirus guttatus) and the Caribbean Spiny Lobster (Panulirus argus).
+In our region, which includes the waters surrounding Campeche, Yucatán, and Quintana Roo, there are two primary species of spiny lobster:

-In order to protect this important species, in Zone V inclusive of Quintana Roo, the fishing ban or “veda” on both species of spiny lobster runs from March 1 through June 30.
+To protect this important fishery, in Zone V (Caribe Mexicano), the fishing ban or “veda” for both species runs from March 1 through June 30 each year.

 What is a “veda”?

-A “veda” is an official administrative act through which fishing is prohibited for a specific period of time or in a specific area, established through official norms or agreements, in order to safeguard the reproduction and regeneration of a species.
-The different kinds of veda, or closed season are as follows:
+A “veda” is an official administrative act through which fishing is prohibited for a specific period of time or in a specific area, established through federal norms or agreements in order to safeguard the reproduction and regeneration of a species.

 Permanent:

-You may not hunt or harvest the resource at any time during the year for any purpose.
+You may not harvest the resource at any time during the year.

 Fixed season:

-A ban established for a defined period of time, which repeats every year at the same time.
+A ban established for a defined period of time that repeats annually.

 Variable season:

-A ban established for a defined period of time, which is updated every year.
+A ban established for a defined period of time that may be updated annually based on biological studies.

-The veda in Quintana Roo – Updated for Lobster Season 2024
+The veda in Quintana Roo – Updated for 2026

 March 1st to June 30th.